timardex/react-guitarTuner/README.md

-This is a Suntracker app made with React and Redux.
+This is a Guitar tuner app made with React and Redux.

 In the project directory, please run: